 Please see invited talk at the AGU (American Geophysical Union

 meeting) on Dec 15, 2010

 AE31A-04.
 Global detection of explosive volcanic eruptions with the World Wide Lightning Location Network (WWLLN) and application to aviation safety (Invited).
-J. W. Ewert; R. H. Holzworth; A. K. Diefenbach (see AGU search feature).
+J. W. Ewert; R. H. Holzworth; A. K. Diefenbach (see AGU Abstract).
 Wed, Dec 15 8:45 AM